Artist A.D. Cook with CONTINENTAL, acrylic on panel, 2025

 While this may be impressive from a technological standpoint, it raises questions about the value of human creativity in a world where machines can replicate it perfectly.
 Ultimately, this challenges us to redefine what creativity means in an age dominated by artificial intelligence.

-There is something special about live music expressed through passionate talent, years of practice, and emotion.
-Imagine a group of teenagers in the future forming a band and saying, “We were super influenced by the AI rock movement of the late 20s.”
-Personally, I hope this never happens, but seeing where things are going, it’s more likely than not.
+AI skips the entire creative process and produces finished music in minutes with little human direction.
+I recently saw a video of a musician saying he wrote one line, and AI turned it into a complete song with multiple variations in a matter of moments.
+Imagine a group of teenagers in the future forming a band and saying, “The AI rock movement of the late 20s super influenced us.”
+I, for one, hope this never happens, but seeing where things are going, it’s more likely than not.

 The 30% Rule